SignalK/specification/gitbook-docs/request_response.md

 The message can optionally contain a `message`.

 The response object may contain other objects depending on the specific request being made.
-For example, a response to auth request could contain a `login` object.
+For example, a response to an authentication request could contain a `login` object.

 ```json
 {